Show off smooth vein free legs with laser leg treatment

 For clients with spider veins, about 2 – 5 treatments are needed.

 Laser therapy is not an effective cosmetic treatment to remove larger varicose veins.
-Dr Tom can advise you if laser or sclerotherapy is best suited to your varicose veins.
+Our Doctors can advise you if laser or sclerotherapy is best suited to your varicose veins.

 Things to know about laser treatment to remove leg veins